Westmount places

 (Although it is not a purely Quebec (or even Canadian) company, I include it here because it had a large branch in Montreal.)

-“This corporation was founded in New York, and the headquarters was relegated to London in 1884.
+“This corporation was founded in New York, and the headquarters were relocated to London in 1884.
 Mr. A.J.
 White, a New Yorker, was the president of the company, and a certain H.K.
 Packard was in charge of the London facilities.
 Branches were established in New York, Montreal, Sidney, Bombay and Lille.
-The Montreal branch was opened in 1885 at 71A rue St-Jean and was under the direction of a Mr. F. Cooper from 1888.
+The Montreal branch was opened in 1885 at 71A rue St-Jean and was under the direction of a Mr. F. Cooper from 1888.”

 12 Melbourne